versatilecoder/ImgurAppSpringBoot/README.md

 Assumptions:
 1. At time of registration Person provide password as well
-2. UserName should be unique at registeration
+2. UserName should be unique at registration (Else userName already exist will be shown as response)
 3. A Person can login using Username and Password
 4. To view List of Images, person will get urls of all images in response
-5. Every image has imageid attached even if displaued on UI.
+5. Every image has imageid attached even if displayed on UI.
 6. To view just one image, person on passing imageid, will get the URL
 7. All testing done on localhost(kafka,jenkins,nexus,h2)